Inuvik Sunrise Festival

 The N.W.T. lies between the Yukon and Nunavut but the southern part of the territory is accessed by road from British Columbia and Alberta.
+Drive the Dempster Highway through the Yukon to Inuvik and the Arctic Ocean in Tuktoyaktuk.
 The landscape features boreal forest in the south, tundra north of the Arctic Circle, and the Mackenzie and Richardson mountains to the west.
 The Mackenzie River, North America’s second-longest river, starts its journey at Fort Providence before flowing more than 1,738 km (1,080 mi.) into the Arctic Ocean.
 Great Slave Lake is the continent’s deepest lake and Great Bear Lake is the territory’s largest lake.

 The N.W.T. has 33 communities divided into five regions: Inuvik region, Sahtu, North Slave, South Slave and Dehcho.
 Indigenous Peoples comprise half the population—Dene, Métis or Inuvialuit.
 Although there are 11 official languages, most people speak English.

 Summer brings opportunities to try northern fare.
 Cast a line into a river or lake for feisty northern pike, Arctic grayling, Dolly Varden or lake trout.
 Dine on whitefish that an outfitter has prepared over an open fire for your lunch.
 Spend the day fishing near a community, or enjoy a